kyletimmermans/SteamDB/README.md

 <p align="center"><img src="https://github.com/kyletimmermans/SteamDB/blob/main/media/final_title.svg?raw=true" alt="SteamDB Logo"/></p>
 SteamDB is a platform for buying, trading, selling, and raring different video games.
 There is functionality for adding / removing friends and keeping track of what games they have.
 Once friending another user, you can trade and sell games with / to them, and keep track of the history of your transactions.
-The point of this project is to better understand SQL, specifically PostgreSQL.
+The UI handles for a number of various user input errors and misuse cases.
+The point of this project is to better understand SQL, specifically PostgreSQL and SQL injection attacks.

 </br></br>